 Norco contains a combination of acetaminophen and hydrocodone.
-Both medicines are pain killers.
 Hydrocodone is an opioid pain medication.
 An opioid is sometimes called a narcotic.
 Acetaminophen is a less potent pain reliever that increases the effects of hydrocodone.

-Norco is used to relieve moderate to severe pain.
+Norco is used to relieve moderate to moderately severe pain.

 Norco may also be used for purposes not listed in this medication guide.

-Do not use Norco if you have taken an MAO inhibitor in the past 14 days.
-A dangerous drug interaction could occur.
-MAO inhibitors include isocarboxazid, linezolid, phenelzine, rasagiline, selegiline, and tranylcypromine.
+Do not use Norco if you have used a MAO inhibitor in the past 14 days, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, or tranylcypromine.

 You should not use Norco if you are allergic to acetaminophen (Tylenol) or hydrocodone, or if you have recently used alcohol, sedatives, tranquilizers, or other narcotic medications.

-To make sure Norco is safe for you, tell your doctor if you have:
+To make sure Norco is safe for you, tell your doctor if you have ever had:

 How should I take Norco?

 Take Norco exactly as prescribed.
 Follow all directions on your prescription label.
-Never take Norco in larger amounts, or for longer than prescribed.
+Never take this medicine in larger amounts, or for longer than prescribed.
 An overdose can damage your liver or cause death.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

 Do not stop using this medicine suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to avoid withdrawal symptoms when you stop using Norco.
+Ask your doctor how to safely stop using Norco.

 What happens if I miss a dose?